wesley-petit/game-production-pipeline/docs/install-jenkins.md

 In these guide, we explain how to setup Jenkins to automatically package and pre-compile an Unreal Engine project.

-:warning: These guide use the JDK 11 as it's the only version available for P4V plugin, but the JDK will be deprecated in September 2024.
-Still it works, but it won't have the last security update.

 <p>
     <img width="49.5%" src="./assets/jenkins/jenkins-home-page.png" alt="Jenkins home page">
     <img width="49.5%" src="./assets/jenkins/jenkins-dahsboard.png" alt="Jenkins dashboard page">